Aditya-Pratap-Singh/Simple-Music-Player/README.md

 # Simple-Music-Player

-You can play/pause/move forward/backward from the selected list of music stored in online repo
+You can play/pause/move forward/backward from the selected list of music stored in online repo.
+Made with HTML5,CSS3,JavaScript

 Screenshot: